cuneyttyler/tts_server/README.md

 # Installation

-* You need python 3.10 to run this app.
-Please download and install it via official python web site.
+* You need anaconda to run this app.
+Please download and install it via official anaconda web site.
+You can use miniconda version instead.
 * You also need Nvidia Geforce Graphics card in order to run this with app with GPU support (which is pretty faster than cpu)

 Run install.bat file.